0xKoda/BoundSouls/README.md

 Souls may bind after 2 nominations from fellow soulbound.

-Souls may be revoked by upstanding soulBound, the Wizards.
+Souls may be revoked by upstanding soulBound, the Arbiters.

 ### Setup